aclark4life/blog-2017/2015/01/05/packt-is-having-a-sale/index.rst

-Packt is having a sale
+Packt is Having a Sale
 ======================

 .. post:: 2015/01/05